 The programme is primarily for public sector organisations.
 Although, we are able to accommodate a small number of third sector organisations within each cohort, based on their value to the problems already being addressed by the cohort.

 There is no cost to the participant or their organisation.
 The programme is fully funded by the Welsh Government and the European Social fund.
 The programme requires participants to provide in-kind (time) match funding with the support of their organisation in the form of evidence of time spent on the programme.
 [RG11] Each hour participants spend working on the programme, either through attendance on workshops or development activities within their organisation, is used as evidence.
 If a participant commits 2 days for each of the 10 months (10% of their contracted hours), the value of these hours is calculated based on salary and used as evidence of Match Funding.
+To evidence match funding, WEFO requires that you provide a copy of your payslip each month to the CEIC Finance Team, along with a copy of your employment contract and job description.

 CEIC is aimed primarily at leaders and managers in public sector entities within the Cardiff Capital and Swansea Bay regions.
 Involving leaders and managers gives the cohort the best chance of getting their innovations implemented within the organisations.
 However, we know that leaders and managers have many constraints on their time – and that innovation communities work best when they include enthusiastic, motivated and passionate people.
 For this reason, if you think you have something to bring to CEIC, do get in touch with us!
 All we ask is that your manager formally supports your involvement in the programme.